techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 _Hmmm... ok_ - that was my external response.

 But internally, I was actually shocked.
 Why?
 Because hearing this definitely opened my eyes to where we _truly needed to start_.
-While one might (safely) assume that we start off by enabling him to write code or maybe dive into the mission and vision of our project, in that moment, I realized that this guy was re-establishing his entire life situation.
-This was about way more than just code.
+While one might (safely) assume that we start off by enabling him to write code or perhaps discuss the domain specifics of our project, in that moment, I realized that this guy was re-establishing his entire life situation.

-Realizing this left me with mixed feelings.
+This was about way more than just code, and realizing that left me with mixed feelings.

 On the one side, I felt humbled and vulnerable (maybe **for** him), mostly because I can relate to this on a personal level.
-I've lived in many places and moved a ton, growing up, so I am aware of what it's like being new to a city and new to a country.
-I remember what it was like to relocate my family to Austin, a place where we'd have no having any connections or support network.
-Then on the other hand, I was considerably upset that I, myself, didn't do _anything_ to prepare for his first day.
+I've lived in many places and moved a ton of times.
+So I am mindful of what it's like to be new to a city or country.
+I remember what it was like to relocate my family to Austin, a place where we'd have no familial connections or support network.
+Then on the other hand, I was considerably upset that I, myself, didn't do _anything_ to prepare for this moment.

-Sure, you can say that this should be an HR responsibility, or even a team obligation.
+Sure, one might argue that this is an HR responsibility, or even a wider team obligation.
 But for me, being member on this team, meant that I was naturally an accountable part of the equation.

 After a few minutes of chatting, I learned that he needed a full-on introduction to not only our team and our product, but he also needed a quick run down of some bare essentials.
-I offered to give him a ride home that evening so that I can point out some places of interest that he might want to know about.
+He needed to know things like where to buy groceries, where to establish a bank account, what's in his community, etc. Consequently, I offered to give him a ride home that evening with the intent of pointing out some places of interest that he might want to know about.

 #### Fixing the situation

+When we pulled into his complex, I offered to pick him up the next morning.
+The only caveat was, I wake up at 4:00 AM, and begin my commute into the office at around 6:30 AM (mainly to beat traffic, but mostly to avoid Texas heat).
+What's interesting is that this picking up/dropping off has become a part of my commute - it became a routine for me, and I imagine it will be this way until he has established his own car situation.
-Over the past week, I have picked him up for work (6:45 am, my schedule), and give him a ride home at the end of the day.
-On more than one occasion, we'll discuss software-related topics such as things like Node, async Javascript, microservices, etc.

-But, more importantly, this has not only given us the chance to establish a friendship, but it has also been a great opportunity to exchange ideas, share stories of each other's culture, and answer questions about our team.
+On more than one occasion, we'll discuss software-related topics such as things like Node, security, async Javascript, microservices, etc. These have been fascinating conversations because there's a lot about tech that I still don't know.
+But, more importantly, this has also afforded us the chance to establish a friendship, exchange ideas, share stories of each other's culture, and answer questions about our team.

+And while this I truly believe that this has made up for our lack of an on-boarding process, I still think the entire situation would've been _that much better_ had we planned something.

 #### How to properly on-board